riverfr0zen/sketches/notan_sketches/docs/sierpinski_gasket.md

 published: '2023-03-14T13:19:17.163374-04:00'
 ---

+To display controls, click or tap on the sketch.

-A straightforward reproduction of the [Sierpinski Gasket](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle) fractal.
+This is a straightforward reproduction of the [Sierpinski Gasket](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle) fractal.
 The fractal is a basic example of a self-similar set -- a mathematically generated pattern that repeats on every iteration, infinitely.

-**Controls:**
-* Press the 'Up' Key or Swipe Up to increase number of iterations
-* Press the 'Down' Key or Swipe Down to decrease iterations
-* Press the 'R' Key or Swipe Left to reset